Twickenham

-Twickenham (/ˈtwɪkənəm/ TWICK-ən-əm) is a suburban district of London, England, on the River Thames 9.9 miles southwest of Charing Cross.
+Twickenham (/ˈtwɪkənəm/ TWICK-ən-əm) is a suburban town in London, England, on the River Thames 9.9 miles southwest of Charing Cross.
 Historically in Middlesex, since 1965 it has formed part of the London Borough of Richmond upon Thames, whose administrative headquarters are in the area.

 The population, including St Margarets and Whitton, was 62,148 at the 2011 census.

 Twickenham is the home of the Rugby Football Union, with hundreds of thousands of spectators visiting Twickenham Stadium each year.
 The historic riverside area has a network of 18th-century buildings and pleasure grounds, many of which have survived intact.

 This area has three grand period mansions with public access: York House, Marble Hill and Strawberry Hill House.
 Another has been lost, that belonging to the 18th-century poet Alexander Pope, who was known as the Bard of Twickenham.
-Strawberry Hill, the Neo-Gothic prototype home of Horace Walpole is linked with the oldest Roman Catholic university in the country, St Mary's University.
+Strawberry Hill, the Neo-Gothic prototype home of Horace Walpole, is linked with the oldest Roman Catholic university in the country, St Mary's University.